-In each of the academic subjects, instruction occurs in whole-group, small-group, or individual contexts.
-The goal is for first graders to work towards independence within each subject, and teachers carefully tailor instruction to provide this scaffolding.
-Students often work with partners or in small groups to explore topics and to practice skills.
-For example, writing partners meet often to share drafts and provide feedback, ask questions, and give tips to each other.
-Throughout the year, children engage in discussions with their teacher to set goals for meta-cognitive growth and to identify how they learn and think.
+In each of the academic subjects, instruction occurs in whole-group, small-group, and individual contexts.
+Teachers design lessons to engage learners in a myriad of ways, with the goal of each student building understanding and skills.
+Students often work with partners or in small groups to explore topics and to support one another in their learning.
+For example, writing partners meet to share, ask questions, and provide feedback.
+Throughout the year, children engage in discussions with their teacher to set goals for metacognitive growth and to identify how they think and learn.

 In the first-grade year, teachers work to create a strong partnership with families in order to share student growth and goals.
 First graders are responsible for at-home reading each night to become familiar with the homework routine and to continue to practice their reading skills.
+Additionally, they engage in a weekly math activity with their families.